How to Remove Tile Floor: A Comprehensive Guide

 Scoring the Grout

-Using an oscillating multi-tool with a grout removal blade or a manual grout saw, cut through the grout lines around the tiles.
-This step is crucial as it helps loosen the tiles and makes the removal process easier.
-Properly scored grout lines prevent the tiles from cracking and breaking unpredictably.
+Employ an oscillating multi-tool fitted with a grout removal blade or a manual grout saw to cut through the grout lines surrounding the tiles.
+This essential step loosens the tiles, facilitating their removal and helping to prevent any unintended cracking.

 Removing the Tiles

 Begin at a corner or edge of the room.
-Use a hammer and chisel to pry up the first tile.
-Insert the chisel under the edge of the tile and tap it with the hammer to lift the tile.
-For larger areas, consider using a power drill with a tile removal bit to expedite the process.
-Remember to work in small sections to keep the task manageable and less overwhelming.
+Use a hammer and chisel to lift the first tile by positioning the chisel beneath the tile’s edge and gently tapping it with the hammer.
+For larger areas, a power drill equipped with a tile removal bit can expedite the process.

 Clearing Adhesive